Cervical Cancer Screening

 Can cervical cancer be prevented?

-Cervical cancer is almost entirely preventable with regular screening, appropriate and timely follow-up of abnormal Pap test results, and getting the human papillomavirus (HPV) immunization.
+Cervical cancer is almost entirely preventable with regular screening, appropriate and timely follow-up of abnormal cervical screening test results, and getting the human papillomavirus (HPV) immunization.
 Visit MyCancerIQ.ca.
 This free online tool can help you assess your cancer risk and help reduce it.